Agenda

 Machine learning (ML) is a rapidly growing field that opens a lot of opportunities for transformation workflows for many users.
 This presentation will introduce how to enhance user productivity using Machine Learning and replace repetitive manual actions with intellectual ML suggestions.
 This talk will cover the following:

-• Developing a universal ML workflow to process any type of users data (image and text)
+• Developing a universal ML workflow to process users data (image and text)

 • Instrumentation and feedback collection that will help drive future improvements by using incremental learning techniques